DigitalOcean Managed Weaviateprivate

 • Match region to your application: Choose the region closest to the application that calls Weaviate to minimize round-trip latency.

-Weaviate is in private preview.
-The following limits apply during the preview:
+The following limits apply during the private preview:

-• Access is opt-in and limited to approved accounts.
+• Access: Opt-in and limited to approved accounts.

-• Clusters are not billed and are not covered by a paid support SLA.
+• Billing and support: Clusters are not billed and are not covered by a paid support SLA.

-• Preview clusters are not recommended for production workloads.
+• Production use: Preview clusters are not recommended for production workloads.

-• The Control Panel does not yet have Managed Weaviate support.
+• Control Panel: Does not yet include Managed Weaviate support.
 All cluster management goes through the DigitalOcean API.

 We can't find any results for your search.